osg-htc/docs/docs/security/tokens/using-tokens.md

     Replacing `<list of scopes>` appropriate for the service and authorization that you are interested in testeing.

-1. Copy the entire contents of the `Encoded` window to a file where you will be running our client commands
+1. Copy the entire contents of the `Encoded` window to a file where you will be running your client commands

 1. Add `https://demo.scitokens.org` (and subject if appropriate) to your service's configuration to authenticate your new test token